 Vontobel, as a banking group, is subject to consolidated supervision by the Swiss Financial Market Supervisory Authority (FINMA).
 Legal requirements and regulations must therefore be observed in the selection of the audit firm.
 Other material selection criteria applied by the Board of Directors are the audit firm's proven expertise with regard to complex finance and valuation issues in accordance with the accounting standards prescribed by FINMA and the International Financial Reporting Standards (IFRS), as well as its expertise regarding special topics relating specifically to the institution.
-Considerable importance is also assigned to continuity.
 Using a defined process and a structured set of criteria, the Risk and Audit Committee conducts an annual evaluation of the audit firm's independence, performance and fees.
 In addition, a detailed review is conducted every five years.
-A review of this nature was conducted in 2013.
+A review of this nature was conducted in 2018.
 The results are discussed with the audit firm.
-Vontobel has decided to propose re-election of the audit company EY at the forthcoming Annual General Meeting.
-The main reasons for this decision are: On the one hand, EY fulfills the defined requirements and has now developed an in-depth knowledge of Vontobel, and on the other hand, regular rotation of employees responsible for the mandate ensures the necessary level of independence and objectivity.